katrintirok/python-environmental-lesson/_episodes/00-Before we start.md

 The material we cover during this workshop will give you an initial taste of how you can use python to analyze data for your own research.
 However, you will need to learn more to do advanced operations such as cleaning your dataset, using statistical methods, or creating beautiful graphics.
 The best way to become proficient and efficient at python, as with any other tool, is to use it to address your actual research questions.
 As a beginner, it can feel daunting to have to write a script from scratch, and given that many people make their code available online, modifying existing code to suit your purpose might make it easier for you to get started.

 ## Seeking help

+Spyder can automatically show an object's help information after a left parenthesis is written next to it.
+To activate this feature go to _python_ and choose  _Preferences_ and then _Help_, under _Automatic connections_ tick _Editor_ and _iPython Console_.

+Other options to find help are:

 * check under _Help_ menu
 * type `help()` in console